andycranston/scrshot/README.md

 ### --port

-The `--port` command line option specifies a different UDP port number to listen on for remorte screenshot trigger messages from remote hosts.
+The `--port` command line option specifies a different UDP port number to listen on for remote screenshot trigger messages from remote hosts.
 The UDP port number defaults to 8333 but if a different port number is required such as 9444 then use: